 The partnership formed in an effort to purchase the property and preserve this healthy ecosystem, provide enhanced recreational opportunities and strengthen the preservation along the Mountains to Sound Greenway of Interstate 90.
 The park will provide the citizens of North Bend and surrounding area a low impact community park containing trails, a King County trailhead, conserved areas, and environmental education opportunities.

 The first community meeting was held on January 24th, 2018 to launch the master planning process for this park, discussing conceptual site plan, collect community input and answer any questions.
 The meeting was set up in an open house format displaying vicinity maps, proposed site plan, survey board for suggestions, and frequently asked questions.
-Notes from the community meeting can be found here.
-Project staff will use this information in the master planning process.
-Later this year, a draft version of a master plan will be brought back to the community for additional comments.
+Project staff used this information in the master planning process.
 A second community meeting was held on Wednesday June 27th, 2018 to review the draft master plan, to collect additional input and discuss next steps.
 A third public meeting will be held on January 30th, 2019 for final review of the draft master plan.
 The plan will then move for approval and adoption by both the City of North Bend Council and Si View Metropolitan Park District Commission.